sathley/Data-Visualization/Assignment 01/README.md

 # Data-Visualization

+Foreward : The visualizations and explanations for this assignment are explained below.
+The sources have been attached for reference.
+The code has also been hosed on CodePen for easier and convenient viewability.
+Click on the links in this document to view the visualizations.

 ## Homework 01

 I decided to pick the first dataset of fractional anisotropy values of a brain scan.
 I found it interesting as this would allow for numeric as well as spatial charting.